Voyageur II Clothing and Equipment

 ☐ 1 sleeping pad (Thermarest) and repair kit – we recommend a full-length sleeping pad as it offers more insulation from the permafrost ground.
 If you sleep cold, Exped makes down sleeping pads that are lighter weight and warmer, but cost more.

 ☐ 1 sleeping bag – aim for a bag rated at least -7 to -12.
 A down bag will pack smaller and is warmer, but will cost more.
-If you sleep isn’t quite warm enough, bring more long underwear/fleece wear).
+If your sleeping bag isn’t quite warm enough, bring more long underwear/fleece wear).

 ☐ 1 pack – EVERYTHING you bring must fit into this pack.
-Your sleeping bag and sleeping pad may be able to be carried in food packs if there is space.
 NO BARRELS, mini or otherwise.
 If you are considering bringing a barrel as your personal pack, please don’t.
 Boats are incredibly full and barrels take up too much space.

 Feet are important!
 52 days of whitewater, upstream, portaging etc. is very hard on shoes.
 Footwear will take an incredible beating on a trip like this.
 You (and the rest of the group) cannot afford to have your shoes fail.
 Make sure soles, seams, etc. are all in top shape.
 Brand new footwear is often ready for the trash after a VII.